abhishek-kumar-code/Redfish_Public/Specification.md

 #### Id

 The Id property of a resource identifies the resource within a collection.
+The value of Id shall be unique across a collection.

 #### Name

-The Name property is used to convey a human readable moniker for the resource.
+The Name property is used to convey a human readable moniker for a resource.
 The type of the Name property shall be string.
+The value of Name is NOT required to be unique across resource instances within a collection (although it may be in some cases in some implementations).

 #### Description